aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/README.md

 - 2020-25_gameLogFrame.csv
 - 2020-25_nbaHomeWinLossModelDataSet.csv

-The other following files in the csv_data_files folder were created to ensure functionality of the code but are not used in the final project.
+The other following files in the csv_data_files folder were created to ensure functionality of the code but are not used in the final project:
 - 2024-25_scheduleFrame.csv
 - 2024-25_gameLogFrame.csv
 - 2024-25_nbaHomeWinLossModelDataSet.csv